I ditched the idea of short vacations in 2015 and embraced long vacations to live a digital nomad.

 #1.
 Save for your foreign vacation in advance

 I saved 2 Lakh rupees for vacation over one year.
-Our goals are clear.
-We want to travel and explore the world rather than spending money on a new car or house.
+Our goals were clear.
+We wanted to travel and explore the world rather than spending money on a new car or house.

-We still live in a rented house.
-That help us saving money on home loan interest.
+We lived in a rented house to save money on home loan EMI and interest.
 Some people call us fool for not investing in real estate but we are happy with our stress-free lifestyle.

-I did not have a regular job last year.
-However, I made some money from writing, consulting and selling my shares in the stock market.
+I did not have a regular but I made some money from freelance writing, consulting and selling some shares in the stock market.